Director

 Asia Majeed

-PhD candidate in CTL and part-time math instructor at Seneca.
-Researches math education on financial literacy for post-secondary students.
-Background in Operator Algebra; passionate about pedagogy and community engagement.
+Asia is a PhD candidate in CTL and teaches part-time at Seneca College.
+She researches critical math education, focusing on financial literacy for post-secondary students.
+With a background in Operator Algebra, Asia is passionate about pedagogy, community engagement, and math outreach.

 Image